Shredder (Teenage Mutant Ninja Turtles): 2018 animated series

 Afterwards, the Foot Recruit tried to take the collar of the Shredder to no avail until the Turtles, seeking a way to defeat him, learned of a weapon in the Twilight Realm, who is actually Karai, and brought her back and Shredder regained his sapience in the process.
 The Shredder along with the Foot Recruit, the Foot Lieutenant and the Foot Brute, with the intent to destroy Karai and take her power for himself, attacked the Turtle's lair, with the lair destroyed and Karai defeated, the Turtles escaped with Todd while Splinter and Draxum remained behind to buy them time and got captured.

-After Karai's death, Shredder did not claim her power, the Foot Lieutenant and the Foot Brute told him to extract Splinter's essence using Empyrean, the source of Yōkai power, Draxum offered him Empyrean and took them into his lab, however, this was a ruse as Draxum now realized that the Shredder was the threat to the Yōkai mentioned in the prophecy and tried to distract him and get away with Splinter but failed and forced to lead the Shredder to Empyrean.
-In the Crying Titan Shredder starts extracting Yoshi's essence with the Empyrean but Turtles arrive with their Hamato ninpo unlocked and Karai's spirit within April's body and fight him but are driven away, Shredder tries to absorb Yoshi's essence but Foot Recruit, having a change of heart, saves Splinter, the Turtles and Splinter with the help of their allies and the spirit of ancient Hamatos, destroy Shredder's armor and free Oroku Saki.
+After Karai's death, Shredder did not claim her power, the Foot Lieutenant and the Foot Brute told him to extract Splinter's essence using Empyrean, the source of Yōkai power, Draxum offered him Empyrean and took them into his lab, however, this was a ruse as Draxum now realized that Shredder was the threat to the Yōkai mentioned in the prophecy and tried to distract him and get away with Splinter but failed and forced to lead Shredder to Empyrean.
+In the Crying Titan Shredder starts extracting Yoshi's essence with the Empyrean but Turtles arrive with their Hamato ninpo unlocked and Karai's spirit within April's body and fight him but are overwhelmed, Shredder tries to absorb Yoshi's essence but Foot Recruit, having a change of heart, saves Splinter.
+The Turtles and Splinter with the help of their allies and the spirit of ancient Hamatos, destroy Shredder's armor and free Oroku Saki, who thanks the turtles and company for releasing him, before his spirit moves on to the afterlife.

 Films

 The Shredder was played by James Saito in the first movie and by François Chau in the second, while his immense Super Shredder form was played by professional wrestler Kevin Nash.
 In all cases, the character was voiced by David McCharen.
+Oroku Saki (in flashback form) is played by an unknown stuntman.

 The Shredder's costume was, in the first movie, originally the same as in the original comic, with a red color.
 However, this was changed in the sequel to a violet color, reflecting the more cartoonish nature of the second film.
 In both movies, he also had a silver and black cape.
 In both films, he is served by his second-in-command Tatsu.
-In the Japanese versions, the Shredder is voiced by Norio Wakamoto (1st movie in VHS version), Hidekatsu Shibata (first movie in the TV version), and Takeshi Watabe (second movie).
+In the Japanese dubs, the Shredder is voiced by Norio Wakamoto (first movie, VHS release), Hidekatsu Shibata (first movie, television broadcast), and Takeshi Watabe (second movie).